 Apart from small wave surfing, Samara has plenty of activities and tours to choose from.
 Water adventures include snorkeling, scuba diving trips with a variety of PADI authorized dive centers in town, kayaking, sport fishing, and boat excursions.
 A tour to Isla Chora, a tiny, deserted island that juts out of the water about a mile off the Samara coastline, is a magnificent way to spend your morning.
 You may kayak there or take a boat across, and have the time of your life snorkeling over a stunning coral reef filled with flitting multi-colored tropical fish and other underwater marvels.

-A visit to Playa Carrillo, located about eight kilometers south of Samara, makes a great day trip.
-Just hop into a taxi in Samara and enjoy this stunning stretch of white sand speckled with palm trees, where you can get away from the crowds and pretend that you are shipwrecked in paradise.
+Playa Carrillo, located about eight kilometers south of Samara, is one of the prettiest and best kept secrets in Costa Rica.
+This stunning stretch of white sand beach speckled with palm trees, allows you to escape the crowds and pretend that you are shipwrecked in paradise.

 Planning a vacation to Samara

 We recommend visiting Samara for 3 – 5 days.
 As with most beach destinations, we do not recommend more days as you will likely regret missing out on other parts of the country.
 A 3 -5 day stay is just right mixed in with another destination or two.

 Most hotels in Samara are budget friendly.
 There are no luxury options.
 We highly recommend Montelaguna Boutique Hotel and Condominiums for a nice mid-range option with friendly owners.
 We recommend Samara Inn and Hotel Giada for budget options.